microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/4_JQuery_APIs/jquery_overview.md

 </body>
 ```

-Please make sure you're closing all the open parenthesis and curly brackets in all the appropriate places.
-Also, use Inspect Element frequently to see if there are any javascript errors in your codes.
+Make sure you close open parenthesis and curly brackets where appropriate.
+Also, use the [Inspect Element](../2_CSS_CSS3/inspect_element.md) frequently to look for javaScript errors in your code.

-## Other tips that may be helpful
+## Other tips

-You can also use .html or .text to retrieve/get the value.
-For example on the bootstrap pricing page
+* You can use .html or .text to retrieve the value.
+For example, on the bootstrap pricing page:

 ```javascript
 var a = $('h1').html()
 console.log(a); // would print "Pricing"
 ```

-As you go through the documentation, you can learn more about how the same method could be used to retrieve information (usually if no argument is passed to the method) or to set information (usually by passing some additional information to its method).
+* As you read the documentation, you will learn how the same method could be used both to retrieve information (usually if no argument is passed to the method) or to set information (usually by passing additional information to its method).

-You could also grab a specific element by tagging that element with a specific id.
-For example, if you had a button with an id of 'btn_fade' that hides all the paragraphs with a class of 'sp', when the button is clicked, you could do:
+* You can grab an element by tagging that element with a specific ID.
+For example, if you had a button with an ID of 'btn_fade' that hides the paragraphs with a class of 'sp' when the button is clicked, you could write:

 ```javascript
 $('#btn_fade').click(function() {